Coiot/cbr-main/src/albums/others/epsiode1.md

   - scene_number: 48
     scene_title: ""
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode1-scene48.jpg
-    narration: "<p>The one civ with all the land at their disposable decides to settle an adjacent mountain city in the Urals.
+    narration: "<p>The one civ with all the land at their disposal decides to settle an adjacent mountain city in the Urals.
 It’s a strong defensible settlement I suppose, and having both sides of the Urals seems responsible, but feel they should have been more bold.  </p>"
   - scene_number: 49
     scene_title: ""
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode1-scene49.jpg
     narration: "<p>Chile does not pull off a Chile and goes into Patagonia.
-Credit to them this is the best they can do to not be suffocated though the city looks awfully venerable. </p>"
+Credit to them this is the best they can do to not be suffocated though the city looks awfully vulnerable. </p>"
   - scene_number: 50
     scene_title: ""
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode1-scene50.jpg